andrewnk/docker-turtlenode-ha/README.md

 ```

 TODO:
- - Add a web interface for minitoring, such as [pm2-gui](https://github.com/Tjatse/pm2-gui)
+ - Add a web interface for monitoring, such as [pm2-gui](https://github.com/Tjatse/pm2-gui)

 License
 ----